Children under 18 should be accompanied by an adult.

 START TIME: Always check Facebook or this website for meet times.
-After the Opening Meet we always meet at 12 and move off at 12.30.
+After the Opening Meet we usually meet at 12 noon and everyone should be mounted at this time.
 Sometimes it is a reasonable ride to the meet from the point where we park the horse boxes, so please allow plenty of time.

 DRESS: Please be smartly turned out.
 That normally means a black coat, black velvet covered hat, beige or white jodhpurs, long boots and a stock.

 YOUR HORSE: Your horse should be smartly turned out and well-groomed with clean tack, but it is not necessary to plait (unless it is the Opening Meet or a Lawn Meet).
 If it is the first time out for your horse as well, you should tie a green ribbon to its tail to let everyone else know, and allow them to give you room.
 If you have ever seen your horse kick you must wear a red ribbon which warns everyone else to keep clear.